brad-jones/goerr/README.md

 func crash1(abc string) error {
 	if err := crash2(abc + "456"); err != nil {
 		// Use Trace anywhere you would normally return an error
-		// This will both store stackframe infomation and wrap the error return goerr.Trace(err)
+		// This will both store stackframe information and wrap the error return goerr.Trace(err)
 	}
 	return nil